-In the next paragraphs, you’ll understand 3 key attitudes that will lead you to the right cash choices.
+In the next paragraphs, you’ll learn 3 key attitudes that will lead you to the right cash choices.

 So, here we go.